From the founder of the Holosapiens Project

 As dampness is obstructive in nature “damp-heat in the Gallbladder” will be experienced as hypochondriac distention and pain (the Liver/Gallbladder partnership is located in the hypochondriac region).
 The obstruction will furthermore interrupt the drainage of bile in the biliary system.
 This may manifest in yellow complexion (in some cases jaundice) and bitter taste (the taste of the bile).
 The obstruction of bile interferes with the Gallbladder’s aid to digest food thus nausea and vomiting may manifest.

-As heat manifests in thirst, but dampness, being fluid retention, manifests in lack of thirst, “damp-heat” will manifest in thirst with no desire to drink.
+As heat manifests in thirst (we need water to take out the fire), but dampness as a form of fluid retention manifests in lack of thirst, “damp-heat” will manifest in thirst with no desire to drink.
 There will be difficult, scanty urination because of the obstructive nature of dampness, and the urine will be dark yellow, because of the presence of heat.

 Treatment

-As “damp-heat” is a complex pathology, a complex treatment is necessary.
+As “damp-heat” is a complex pattern, a complex treatment is necessary.
 The treatment principle for clearing damp-heat in the Gallbladder is resolving “internal dampness” and clearing “ heat” in the Liver/Gallbladder partnership.

 On how to clear “internal dampness” with foods and acupressure go to “Dampness in the Spleen” in the Physiology chapter.